How to de-ice your car properly, without damaging the windscreen

 Aerosol de-icer is a fantastic way of breaking up the ice on your car making it easy to gently scrape the ice away.
 Simply shake the can and spray each window with a generous amount, the de-icer will begin to work immediately.

-• Simply Scrape the ice away:
+• Simply scrape the ice away:

 With a simple ice scraper, remove the ice to clear the windscreen.
 Ensure you de-ice your wing mirrors and windows.